sh1boot/sh1boot.github.io/_posts/2013-05-15-minimally-biased-npot-ranged-random-numbers.md

 ---
 title: Minimally biased NPOT-ranged random numbers
+description: Digging a little further in to the problem of scaling random numbers over a finite range without biasing certain results over others.
+categories: random, number-theory
 ---
 In my previous post
 I described a technique for scaling random numbers to new intervals producing